5.2.7 Tools

 }

-When users develop based on Trigger_node, they only need to instantiate a structure variable each time the Trigger occurs, fill in the relevant information when the Trigger occurs in the structure variable, such as "timestamp", "gps_pos", etc., and pass it to the Trigger event recording queue requests_.
+When users perform secondary development based on trigger_node, they only need to instantiate a struct variable each time a Trigger occurs, populate it with relevant information such as "timestamp", "gps_pos", etc., and push it into the Trigger event recording queue "requests_".

 Based on this, users can develop custom Trigger modules.
-For more information, please refer to the implementation method of trigger_node_example in the code repository.
+For more details, please refer to the implementation of trigger_node_example in the code repository.

 Code repository: (https://github.com/D-Robotics/hobot_trigger.git)